themyth92/ng-bootstrap-lightbox/README.md

 positionFromTop | **50** px | The position of lightbox from the top of window browser showImageNumberLabel | **false** | Determine whether to show the image number to user.
-The default text shown is `Image IMAGE_NUMBER of ALBUM_LENGTH` alwaysShowNavOnTouchDevices | **false** | Determine whether to show `left/right` arrow to user on Touch devices. wrapAround | **false** | Determine whether to translate to the start of the album when user reaches end of album and vice versa.
+The default text shown is `Image IMAGE_NUMBER of ALBUM_LENGTH` alwaysShowNavOnTouchDevices | **false** | Determine whether to show `left/right` arrow to user on Touch devices. wrapAround | **false** | Determine whether to move to the start of the album when user reaches the end of album and vice versa.
 Set it to **true** to enable this feature.

 ##License